imendezval/AnoDet_BottlePackaging/README.md

   --batch-size 20 \
   --save-dir ./misclassified
 ```
 + The file [live_anomaly_detector.py](./live_anomaly_detector.py) is used for direct inference on the live footage of the RTSP camera, by using one of the several models, found under the "models" folder.
 The script continuously processes frames and displays the prediction.
 An aditional algorithm runs on top of the model, only outputting an error signal upon detection of an anomaly in 5 consecutive frames, reducing false positives greatly.
 The user can exit the live video feed by pressing 'q'.
-A screenshot of the final prototype can be seen below:
+An example of how it is run and a screenshot of a prototype can be seen below:
 ```bash
 python live_anomaly_detector.py \
   --model-path models/model7/model7.pth \